Indian Poker: A Fun Card-on-Forehead Game

 For those who grew up playing penny-ante, dealer calls and wild card games, "Indian Poker" may be among the wildest.
-This game may not have the most politically correct name and isn't on the 888poker client, but it brings plenty of smiles and fun at the tables—for a lark and a few bucks on the line.
+This Indian poker game may not have the most politically correct name and isn't available on the 888poker client, but it brings plenty of smiles and fun at the tables—for a lark and a few bucks on the line.

 Keep reading to learn how to play Indian poker and learn more about this crazier game than 3 card poker!